 We still get to meet up once or twice a year, either at Mt.
 Baker or at Laax, and when I see him riding, he still got the elasticity, fluidity and style just like 30 years ago.
 Terje is a perfect example of when snowboarding for a rider becomes transcended and immanent at the same time, it frickin’ ignores aging – to a certain extent – and in his case this is exemplary.

-Over 30 years have passed since Terje shadowed instructor Craig Kelly at a snowboard camp on Juvassbreen, and Kelly convinced Jake Burton to call his home and ask him to sign Haakonsen to Burton Snowboards.
+.
 The contract was sent, and Terje had to take it to his English teacher for assistance with translation.
 "You must get help from a lawyer before you sign," said the teacher.
 "I never did that" , Haakonsen recently told the program Mesternes Mester on NRK .

 The contract was signed, and the World Cup debut took place in St. Moritz in Switzerland in 1990.

-The myth has it that several of the American pipe riders gave up, as they had no chance against the level of the cat from Telemark .
-“It is not a myth.
-It is true" .
-The words come from snowboarding legend Shaun Palmer, who confirms to Fri Flyt that Terje's level was so high that he himself gravitated away from the pipe and onto the boardercross track.
+Those are the words of snowboarding legend Shaun Palmer, who confirms to Fri Flyt that Terje's level was so beyond the rest, that he himself gravitated away from the halfpipe and onto the boardercross track.

 - But it was only when Terje found his own style in the pipe, and moved away from copying Craig, that he became unbeatable.
 That's when he started winning a lot, the versatile action sports talent tells Fri Flyt.